Privacy Policy

 • Acknowledgement: We will acknowledge your complaint within 30 days.

-• Resolution: We will investigate and provide a full written outcome without undue delay.
+• Resolution: We will investigate thoroughly and proportionately, and provide a full written outcome explaining our findings and any remedial action.

 Note: Under 2026 law, the Information Commission generally requires that you complete this internal process before escalating a complaint to the regulator.